 Palmetto State Armory 10.5" NATO - Best For MK18 Build

-This is a classic old school 10.5" carbine gas length type of AR15 build, and it's super affordable from PSA.
+This is one of the best priced AR 15 upper for anyone building a 10.5" carbine gas length rifle from PSA.
 This upper receiver package doesn't include any BCG or charging handle.

 The upper is 7075 T6 A3 AR upper machined to MIL-SPEC standard.
 The barrel is chrome moly vanadium steel featuring a 1 in 7" twist rate, and the upper features the traditional F-marked front sight post and A2 flash hider.

 PSA is civilian market focused high end gun manufacturers that does everything in house while cutting down all the middleman cost to provide lower cost.
 The qualities PSA provides is off the chart.